Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Discussion and Conclusion

-Finally, this approach is the perfect means to bootstrap and test the concept of CWB-RS systems and create suitable datasets.
-The data collected from this initiative may not only be useful for replicating and extending this type of educational approach, but it could also be a first step to provide evidence that social media's impact on society can be improved.
-Therefore, it can support the process of introducing new evidence-based algorithmic and general platform regulations, beginning from requesting the platforms to release their data for scientific research and enable large-scale studies, which have been curbed after the limits they recently set following Cambridge Analytica and other scandals \citep{Hemsley2019}.
+Finally, this approach is the perfect means to bootstrap and test the concept of CWB-RS systems, verify their feasibility, stability and robustness, and create suitable datasets.
+The data collected from this initiative may not only be useful for replicating and extending this type of educational approach, but it could also be a first step to provide evidence that social media's impact on society can be improved by taking the community needs more into account in their design.
+A characteristic feature of social media is that they are crucially the result of a community activity, which both consumes and produces their content.
+It is daunting that platforms' objectives are so detached from those of the community.
+Therefore, we hope that our results can support the process of introducing new evidence-based regulations both for the platforms and their algorithms, beginning with requesting the platforms to release their data for scientific research and enable large-scale studies, which have been curbed after the limits they recently set following Cambridge Analytica and other scandals \citep{Hemsley2019}.